LibreCAD/docs/ref/widgets.rst

     "Right",  ", |icon02| ,,"Shows / hide the dock widgets located on the right side of the drawing window."
     "Top", |icon03| ,,"Shows / hide the dock widgets located on the top of the drawing window."
     "Bottom", |icon04|, "Shows / hide the dock widgets located on the bottom of the drawing window."
-    "Floating", |icon05|, "Shows / hide the dock widgets floating within the drawing window or out side of the drawing applications.
-Floating dock widgets can be resized by clicking on and dragging the edge of the widget's box."
+    "Floating", |icon05|, "Shows / hide the dock widgets floating within the drawing window or out side of the drawing applications."

 ..
 Icon mapping: